global-input/global-input-message/README.md

 You can test the example explained below on [fiddler](https://jsfiddle.net/dilshat/c5fvyxqa/)

 ###### Configuration
-Create a configuration object, which declatively specifies a text field and its callback function to receive messages:
+Create a configuration object, which declaratively defines a text field and its callback function to receive messages:

 ```javascript
 var options={